 Now is the time - not before it is too late, but before many lose faith in Aston Villa and the current regime.

-FHM have chosen their favourite football blogs and chosen The Villa Blog as the number one Aston Villa blog!
-Click the badge to read the article.
+FHM have chosen the best blogs and we are the number one Aston Villa blog!
+Click the badge to read more.

 Submit your opinion

 Have something you feel strongly about?
 We are now accepting submissions for inclusion in the blog.
 Click here to contact us and we will send you instructions on how you can submit your articles that might get published on the number one Aston Villa Blog.